gitawego/work-note/design_pattern.md

 Orchestration provides to coordinate sagas with a centralized controller microservice.
 This centralized controller microservice, orchestrate the saga workflow and invoke to execute local microservices transactions in sequentially.

+Orchestration way is good for complex workflows which includes lots of steps.
+But this makes `single point-of-failure` with centralized controller microservices and need implementation of complex steps.

 ### Differences

 `Orchestration-Based Saga` is more simple compared to `Choreography-Based Saga`, and it is most suitable for situations like,